-All applicants are required to complete the following steps.
+All applicants are required to complete the following steps:

-Note: OJP may not make a federal award to an applicant until the applicant has complied with all applicable DUNS and SAM requirements.
+OJP may not make a federal award to an applicant organization until the applicant organization has complied with all applicable DUNS and SAM requirements.
+Individual applicants must comply with all Grants.gov requirements.
 If an applicant has not fully complied with the requirements by the time the federal awarding agency is ready to make a federal award, the federal awarding agency may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making a federal award to another applicant.